Understanding Capital Lease

 The Possibility of being Obsolete

 Let’s understand this with an example.
 Suppose.
-In 1995, a company buys 10 computers with Intel Pentium second generation processor (the latest and the most happening processor at the time) through the capital lease of 7 years.
-In 1997 Intel introduced Pentium-II processor, in 1999 it introduced Pentium-III processor.
-The lessee cannot upgrade his computers because there is still 2 years remaining for the lease to expire.
-By this example, we understand that when the asset is a fast-changing technology or something similar, then there are high chances that the lessee will be stuck with obsolete asset during the time of lease.
+In 1995, a company buys 10 computers with Intel Pentium second-generation processor (the latest and the most happening processor at the time) through the capital lease of 7 years.
+In 1997 Intel introduced the Pentium-II processor; in 1999, it introduced the Pentium-III processor.
+The lessee cannot upgrade his computers because there are still 2 years remaining for the lease to expire.
+By this example, we understand that when the asset is a fast-changing technology or something similar, then there are high chances that the lessee will be stuck with an obsolete asset during the time of lease.

-The responsibility of maintenance and repair of the asset lies on the lessee.
-This may not seem like much of the disadvantage at first go, but if we count the costs – regular maintenance, insurance cost, minor repairs, downtime cost etc. the expenses escalate pretty fast.
+The responsibility for maintenance and repair of the asset lies on the lessee.
+This may not seem like much of a disadvantage at first go, but if we count the costs – regular maintenance, insurance cost, minor repairs, downtime cost, etc. the expenses escalate pretty fast.
 An even worse situation can be for assets such as trucks.
-For example, if during the lease period a leased truck is met with an accident, the lessee has to pay a high cost of repair.
+For example, if a leased truck is met with an accident during the lease period, the lessee has to pay a high cost of repair.
 The lessee hadn’t taken this cost into account when leasing the truck.

 Advantages and Disadvantages of Capital Lease for the Lessor

 Whenever any lessor gets into a capital lease agreement, its main motivation is to make money out of it.
 These lessors are usually people or companies with a lot of free cash lying around, and they want to make money through good investments.
 The capital lease is one of the best forms of investment because the returns are usually higher than debt market instruments such as debenture, bonds, and commercial papers.
 On the other hand, the risk involved is much less than high-risk high return instruments such as equity.
 Therefore one can say that a capital lease is a form of investment where risk is measured, whereas return is high.